Degrees OfferedB.A., B.S.

 Bob Willenbring, PhD

-Associate Professor of Mathematics, Chair of Math and Math Education
+Associate Professor of Mathematics, Director of Mathematics and Mathematics Education Programs

 I have loved math and learning since a very young age.
 When I started college, I thought I would become an actuary, but I found that I loved combinatorics, the math of counting and looking at patterns.
 I greatly enjoy anything that utilizes discrete math, such as probability, computers, board games, computer games, and so on.
 Now the longest serving member of the math faculty, I work to continue the math program's legacy of training math teachers and professionals rooted in the Benedictine values.
 I am from Minnesota and my wife, Amanda, teaches high school math.
 We have two daughters.